ashmamd/2020SmartKart/reports/sprint_01.md

 * Develop code for the Home Page of the web app
 * Research on the Database needed
 * Research Security Options for the Account (Login) Page
+* Creation of Data Schema
+* Create an IT Infrastructure Diagram

 ## Stated (atomic) Goals Accomplishments
 * Researched online for the platform we will be using to develop our web app.
 * Discussed as a group on several ideas for the project.
 Then, decided to choose to work on a Smart Shopping Cart idea.
 * An IDE to code, a diagram tool for UI/UX designs, Draw.io for Infrastructure diagrams, Trello for tasks, and Slack for communication.
-* Used 'Justinmind' program for creating UI/UX Diagrams
+* Used 'Justinmind' program for creating UI/UX Diagrams.
 * Thought of several ways a user can be frustrated while shopping in a store, and how our product can help them positively.
 * We will be using MySQL.
 * We will be using SQRL (Secure Quick Reliable Login) which is used for website login and authentication.
+* Created Data Schema using Google Sheets.
+* Created an IT Infrastructure Diagram.

 ## Bugs
 * As of the current phase of this project, we haven't encountered any bugs.